codicolus/haildata_analysis/scripts/analysing_haildata_using_tmap_md.md

 this misinterpretation requires a range restriction.

 Another range limitation which shall be mentioned here is shielding by topography.
-If a radar is for example located too close to a mountain the full potential sampling range is correspondingly limited by the distance of the topographic obstacle.
+If a radar is located too close to a mountain range the full potential sampling range is correspondingly limited to the distance of the topographic obstacle.

 Now let’s have a look at how this relates to our visualized hail data.